Chart Color Schemes

 Residential development activity is lower than average in Tumbi Umbi according to AreaSearch's national comparison of local real estate markets

-New development consists of 92% detached houses and 8% townhouses or apartments, maintaining Tumbi Umbi's traditional low density character.
-As of FY-25, there were an estimated 681 people per dwelling approval in the area.
-Future projections estimate a population increase of 312 residents by 2041.
-Development pace is keeping reasonable pace with projected growth, but increasing competition among buyers is expected as the population expands.
+New development consists predominantly of detached houses (92.0%) with townhouses or apartments making up the remaining 8.0%, maintaining Tumbi Umbi's traditional low-density character focused on family homes.
+As of dwelling approvals, there are an estimated 641 people in the area.
+Future projections suggest that Tumbi Umbi will add approximately 357 residents by 2041, according to AreaSearch's latest quarterly estimate.
+Development is keeping pace with projected growth, though increasing competition among buyers may arise as the population expands.

 Frequently Asked Questions - Development